Five Pillars of Islam

 Fasting is required at least once a year during the month of Ramadan.
 Some Muslims fast other times of the year, voluntarily, for a variety of reasons.
 Although zakat is paid out once a year toward the end of Ramadan, other charitable acts are practiced in daily life.
 Muslims are also required to go on Hajj to Mecca at least once in their lifetime if they are financially and physically able to.

-The first pillar of Islam is our testament of faith, known as the shahada.
-First let's look at what the shahada says and entails.
+The first pillar of Islam is the testament of faith, known as the shahada.
+First, let's look at what the shahada says and entails.

 Ashadu anla illaha ila Allah wa ashadu Muhammadun rasoolollah.

 So let's break this down.
 The shahada has two parts.
 The first part says Ashadu anla illaha ila Allah.
 This means "I bear witness that there is none worthy of worship except Allah."
 You are basically agreeing that there is only one God worthy of worship and he has no partners.
 This is evident in several verses of the Qu'ran:

 And say, "Praise to Allah, who has not taken a son and has had no partner in [His] dominion and has no [need of a] protector out of weakness; and glorify Him with [great] glorification."
 [Surat Al-'Isra 17:111]

 And Allah has said, "Do not take for yourselves two deities.
 He is but one God, so fear only Me."
 [Surat An-Nahl 16:51]

 The second part of the shahada states ashadu Muhammadun rasoolollah.
 This means that you believe that the Prophet Muhammad (pbuh) is the messenger of Allah.
 By believing that Muhammad (pbuh) is the messenger of Allah, this means that you believe in the message he was given (the Qur'an) and follow the examples he set for us as narrated in the Hadiths.

 Are you Muslim or considering converting to Islam?